All Rights Reserved | Sparkrock © 2025

 Encumbrance tracking

-Sparkrock ERP tracks encumbrances on the following levels:
+Sparkrock Impact tracks encumbrances on the following levels:

-• Current: Sparkrock ERP calculates encumbrances at the time of the release of the purchase order.
-Sparkrock ERP adjusts the calculation with invoicing.
+• Current: Sparkrock Impact calculates encumbrances at the time of the release of the purchase order.
+Sparkrock Impact adjusts the calculation with invoicing.

-• Detailed: Sparkrock ERP calculates encumbrances for a specific date.
-This level requires that Sparkrock ERP be set up to keep historical information about changes in the encumbrance entries.
+• Detailed: Sparkrock Impact calculates encumbrances for a specific date.
+This level requires that Sparkrock Impact be set up to keep historical information about changes in the encumbrance entries.

-When detailed tracking is turned on, in the following situations, Sparkrock ERP posts entries to the encumbrance ledger:
+When detailed tracking is turned on, in the following situations, Sparkrock Impact posts entries to the encumbrance ledger:

 • Purchase orders are released or reopened.